justinburks/iopractice/README.md

 skills that are difficult to express without visual representation.

-They will also be positioned toward the bottom, with the assumption that as users reach the bottom of a footer they generally begin to loose interest, to keep users engaged these animations are designed surprise & guide them into further interaction.
+They will also be positioned toward the bottom, with the assumption that as users reach the bottom of a footer they generally begin to lose interest, to keep users engaged these animations are designed surprise & guide them into further interaction.